-waterfalls that I have personally visited and photographed all of the waterfalls on this website, which in Queensland at the current time consists
+I have personally visited and photographed all of the waterfalls on this website, which in Queensland at the current time consists

 of waterfalls on the Gold Coast and Sunshine Coast.

 Above: The up close view from under the ledge of Serenity Falls on the Sunshine Coast (Order this image)

 Select Your Waterfall: